-Scope, type/method of teaching and organizational form: 3 hours per week lecture + seminar, total 33 hours per semester, combined form (primarily in-person)
+Scope, type/method of teaching and organizational form: lecture + seminar, total 19 hours per semester, combined form (primarily in-person)

-Student workload: 11 x 3 hours of direct teaching = 33 hours; 25 hours of continuous preparation for individual lessons with application of specific assignments, including reading of literary texts for individual lessons; 12 hours of seminar work; 50 hours of study of literature and preparation for the oral examination on professional knowledge and analytical-interpretive skills.
+Student workload: 19 hours of direct teaching; 30 hours of continuous preparation for individual lessons with application of specific assignments, including reading of literary texts for individual lessons; 16 hours of seminar paper writing; 55 hours of literature study and preparation for the oral examination on professional knowledge and analytical-interpretive skills.
 A total of 120 hours of student work.